Comcast Data Breach $117.5M Settlement — File by August 14, 2026

 The consolidated complaint and related public filings in the litigation allege that the incident impacted approximately 36 million Xfinity customers.

-What is the Anticipated Settlement Amount?
+What is the Settlement Amount?

 How much will Each Class Action Claimant be Paid?